paezha/Reproducible-Research-Workflow/Session-02-R-and-Markdown/README.md

 One of the key tools to implement reproducible research in this course is R, a free software environment for statistical computing and graphics.

-The present notes were developed using R version 3.6.1 (2019-07-05) -- "Action of the Toes".
+The present notes were developed using R version 4.2.2 (2022-10-31) -- "Innocent and Trusting".
 If you have an older version of R, your might want to install this or a newer version.

 #### R